factorio

 Pros

-Common outpost station, modular item requests.
-Fast loading due to use of multiple trains for requests.
+Pros: Common outpost station, modular item requests.
+Fast loading due to the use of multiple trains for requests.

 Cons

-Due to the size of the train stop (2 blocks wide) and the wagon size (6 blocks) a natural limit to this design is 3 module slots per station (without adding padding blocks or additional locomotives).
-I’ve been creating more specialzied trains when I hit this limit.
-Don’t forget you can replace or remove cards to return items to base.
+Cons: Due to the size of the train stop (2 tiles wide) and the wagon size (6 tiles), a natural limit to this design is three module slots per station (without adding padding tiles or additional locomotives).
+I’ve been creating more specialized trains when I hit this limit.
+Don’t forget that you can replace or remove cards to return items to base.

-Adding multiple outpost stations within the same bot network should be done with care due to the use of explicit storage chests for the logistic storage.
-If there are multiple disjoint sets of logistic storage, unload storage conditions may never be satisfied.
-Joining them is the simplest solution or you could use logistic network stats from the roboport (this too has problems if your outpost produces items).
+You should be careful when adding multiple outpost stations within the same bot network, due to the use of explicit storage chests for logistic storage.
+If there are multiple, disjoint sets of logistic storage, unload conditions may never be satisfied.
+Joining them is the simplest solution, but you could also use logistic network stats from the roboport (though this has its own problems if your outpost produces items).

-Still possible to improve the speed further by splitting out the trash circuit and inserters into a separate train stop.
+Speed: It’s still possible to improve the speed further by splitting the trash circuit and inserters into a separate train stop.

 Quantum leap #4: Dynamic items and inserter stack sizes

-A limitation of the previous loader is the complex, messy & static inserter stack sizes to insert odd amounts exactly.
+A limitation of the previous loader is the complex, messy, and static inserter stack sizes required to insert odd amounts exactly.

-The problem (until now) was that I had no way of taking a mixed-signal rail: 12, chest: 7, fuel: 1 and set both the correct item and stack sizes for each.
+The problem (until now) was that I had no way of taking a mixed-item signal like { rail: 12, chest: 7, fuel: 1 } and setting both the correct item and stack sizes for each.

-Life would be a lot simpler if inserters supported [*each] in the hand-size signal which would set the hand size to the item value.
+Life would be a lot simpler if inserters supported [*each] in the hand-size signal, which would set the hand size to the item’s value.

-It took weeks but I found a solution using an index, iterator and clock circuit.
+It took weeks, but I found a solution using an index, an iterator, and a clock circuit.

 Dynamic stack sizes